educandu/multitrack-audio-player/README.md

 #### MultitrackAudioPlayer

-The `MultitrackAudioPlayer` class wraps a `TrackGroup` and adds a clock with change notifications on the current playback position as well as an option for automatic loading on top.
+The `MultitrackAudioPlayer` class wraps a `TrackGroup` and adds a clock with change notifications on the current playback position as well as an option for automatic initialization and loading on top.
 In most cases this is the API that should be used by consumers of this library.

 ~~~js
 // Example for creating a new player: